izzyaxel/NovaPx/README.md

 # PixelCreator
-Modern pixel editing and animation tool
+Likely a temporary name.
+A sprite creation and animation tool written in C++ and OpenGL 4.5+.